bd2kccd/data-reader/README.md

 }
 ````

+And this data structure allows developers to handle the results based on their application's specific needs.

 ## Data Reading/Loading

 The usage of data reader is very similar to data validation corresponding to each file type (Tabular or Covariance) and data type (continuous or discrete).

-For example, read a tabular continuous data file:
+For example, read/load a continuous tabular data file:

 ````java
 TabularDataReader reader = new ContinuousTabularDataFileReader(file, Delimiter.COMMA);